 ACCESS & LOCATION:

-Eagles Crag Lodge is situated in a deep valley among spectacular mountain cliffs within the Shamwari Game Reserve.
+The lodge is accessed via 75 kilometres’ road transfer along the N2 from Port Elizabeth, or via private charter flight.
+It’s situated in a deep valley among spectacular mountain cliffs within the Shamwari Private Game Reserve.

-The communal building at Eagles Crag has two storeys and is constructed from stone and thatch, blending into the landscape.
-Its interiors have an opulent feel.
-It has a downstairs bar/cigar lounge with a fireplace, large-screen television and folding glass walls opening onto a delightful deck with views of this dramatic part of the reserve.
-There is an upstairs lounge too, with a lovely adjoining terrace.
-The lodge also boasts indoor and outdoor dining areas, a library that can function as a boardroom, a gift shop, and the Relaxation Retreat, which has two therapy rooms, hydro bath, steam room and sauna.
-Internet access is available via the business desk and there is a Wi-Fi connection at the main office.
+The communal building at Eagles Crag has two storeys.
+It’s constructed from stone, wood and thatch, blending beautifully into the landscape.
+All interiors have a very opulent feel.
+The structure’s lower level features a comfortable lounge with fireplace, large-screen television, billiards table, and folding glass walls opening onto a delightful deck with dramatic views.
+There’s another lounge upstairs, which has a lovely adjoining terrace complete with aerial viewing pods and fire-pit.
+The lodge also boasts indoor and outdoor dining areas, a gift boutique, and a well-equipped fitness centre.
+Finally, there’s the relaxation retreat, which includes hydro bath, steam room, and sauna.
+Internet access is available.

-- The birdlife is absolutely thrilling too – there are astounding quantities of raptors, waterbirds in addition to species who favour the grasslands, such as hoopoe, oxpeckers and colourful starlings.
+Birding- Among Shamwari’s bird populations are astounding quantities of raptors and waterbirds, in addition to species that favour the grasslands, such as hoopoe, oxpeckers, and colourful starlings.